jlongua/plan9-dns/server status.md

+Mexico City, Mexico resolver in testing

-New resolver in Mexico is in the works...
+New Jersy, USA resolver in testing

-after Mexico resolver is up and running,
-New Jersy resolver will be taken down for upgrades.

-Miami Resolver is fully functional.
+Miami Resolver is fully functional